-✓ AppleWorks: Apple's powerful office productivity suite is included with your iMac G5.
-You can create documents, spreadsheets, databases, and presentations within AppleWorks.
-It's much like that Other Office Suite (the one that costs a bundle) from those guys in Redmond.
+✓ A trial version of iWork: A try-before-you-buy version of Apple's powerful office productivity suite is included with your iMac.
+You can create documents, spreadsheets, databases, and presentations within Pages and Keynote.
+It's much like that other Office Suite (the one that costs a bundle) from those guys in Redmond.